SC (FR) 282/16

 - Stack emissions

-- Accounts from local villagers in the neighboring communities
+- Accounts from local villagers in the neighbouring communities

 EFL has a strong, ongoing relationship with the community members living in the vicinity of NCPP, this includes three members, who are Petitioners to the court case.
 Information is shared on a regular basis on the situation on-ground, their relationship with NCPP and any incidents that take place over time.